sreedevk/deduplicator/README.md

     - [ ] scanning + processing sw + processing hw + formatting + printing
 - [x] reduce cloning values on the heap
 - [x] add a partial hashing mode (--strict)
-- [ ] add an option to use a bloom filter for very large filesystems
 - [ ] max file path size should use the last set of duplicates
 - [-] add unit tests
 - [x] add silent mode